Tineco A10 Review

 Since this is a bagless vacuum, there will still be dust exposure when you empty the bin.

-One issue with the cyclonic system of Tineco is it isn’t as good as a Dyson when it comes to keeping dirt away from the filter.
+One issue with the cyclonic system of Tineco is that it isn’t as effective as a Dyson in keeping dirt away from the filter.

 If you live in a dusty area or clean a lot of pet hair and dust, the filter will soil at a much faster rate than a Dyson.
 So it will require more frequent cleaning.